Monday, 11 July 2011

 Nevertheless there was often shade from the marching line of plane trees along the bank, put there by the same benevolent public authority that had lined the country roads of France with trees.

-While she fumbled about making coffee for us, she told us that she had been at university in Tours for the past three years – a lovely town, she said – and was off to Pau for more study in September – also a lovely town, we said (she had never been there,but we had spent several happy days in Pau at the end of our 2003 and 2004 walks).
+While she fumbled about making coffee for us, she told us that she had been at university in Tours for the past three years – a lovely town, she said – and was off to Pau for more study in September – also a lovely town, we assured her (she had never been there, but we had spent several happy days in Pau at the end of our 2003 and 2004 walks).

 We paid at the entrance, the princely sum of €6.25, and found out from madame that there was a restaurant in the village, as well as a snack bar down near the river.
 It was hot by this time, but we found a well-shaded little spot for our tent between two pollarded willows on the back fence.